-h) Off the premises
+h) Off the Premises

 Written risk assessments are recommended for any trips off premises.
 A simple pro forma is available.
-Prior consent by the Church Meeting is required for any planned residential trips.
+Prior consent by the Youth Pastor, Youth Team and parents is required for any planned residential trips.

 i) Support for Leaders